Top 10 Hotels in Las Vegas

 If it’s an exclusivity that you’re after in your Las Vegas hotel stay, look no further than Nobu Hotel at Caesars Palace.
 This posh boutique hotel-within-a-hotel —nestled inside the 85-acre Caesar Palace resort complex — wows visitors with its elegant décor that marries sophisticated Japanese design elements and modern American accents.
 The hotel’s prime location is definitely a plus, as the majority of Las Vega’s most-prized attractions are within a walking distance.

 Your stay at the hotel gives you exclusive access to the Nobu Lounge, Nobu Restaurant, and OMNIA nightclub.
-Patrons give high marks for the hotel’s Zen vibe and sense of tranquility amid the rowdy atmosphere of the Caesars Palace and the rest of The Strip.
+Patrons praise the hotel’s Zen vibe and sense of tranquility amid the rowdy atmosphere of Caesars Palace and the rest of The Strip.
 If the stylish rooms aren’t relaxing enough, indulge in Nobu treatments at the Qua Baths & Spa.

-What we liked: The swanky hotel offers a serene and secluded oasis with Japanese-inspired room designs and lots of VIP perks.
+What we liked: The swanky hotel offers a serene and secluded oasis, Japanese-inspired room designs, and many VIP perks.

 What could improve: Steep room rates + a large $45 resort fee per night